MHickey2/EssenChelle-Oils/README.md

 ### 25. Admin Panel  <a name="adminpanel"></a>

 The admin panel allows the admin/superuser to perform a wide range of functionalities within the site.
-The admin can add, delete, edit product, blog, users.
+The admin can add, delete, edit products, blogs, users.
 The admin can also approve reviews for individual products and comments for individual blogs.

 <br>